coderefinery/git-intro/content/recovering.md

 2. Rewind the branch that accidentally got wrong commits with `git reset --hard HASH` (see also above).

-## Recovering from conflict after git pull
+## Recovering from conflict after pulling changes

+Pulling changes with
 `git pull` can create a conflict since `git pull` always also includes a `git merge` (more about this in the [collaborative Git lesson](https://coderefinery.github.io/git-collaborative/)).